puppetlabs/puppetconf-partner-demo-env/README.md

 ## Overview

-This tool provides a quick way to bootstrap an example deployment of Puppet Enterprise, complete with a master and several managed nodes running different operating systems.
-It's intended to give you an easy way to demonstrate Puppet Enterprise, Puppet Apps, and partner integrations  on a single laptop without any outside infrastructure.
+This tool provides a quick way to bootstrap a local deployment of Puppet Enterprise, complete with a Puppet Enterprise master.
+Multiple agents can be added for a multitude of operating systems.
+It's intended to give you an easy way to demonstrate Puppet Enterprise and how it works with your technology.
+The entire environment is self contained on your workstation without any outside infrastructure required, though it does require access to the Internet.

+### Who can use this tool

+To use this tool, the operator will need to be pretty comfortable with operating command line interfaces as well as comfortable with working with YAML files if you want to extend this environment to include your own demo components.

+If you do intend to extend this environment with your own demo components (VMs and roles), it's recommend that you keep the changes in version control.
+Therefor, a basic understanding of git is recommended.

 ## Quick Start

-If you are using Mac OS X, the following command will install Puppet, Virtualbox, Vagrant, and the necessary vagrant plugins
+If you are using Mac OS X, the following command will install Puppet, Virtualbox, Vagrant, and the necessary Vagrant plugins

-**You may have to scroll to get the whole command**
+**You may have to scroll horizontally to get the whole command**

     curl -L https://raw.githubusercontent.com/puppetlabs/puppetconf-partner-demo-env/master/scripts/install_demo_environment.sh | bash